Kair0s3/tp/docs/team/kair0s3.md

 2. Added the ability to show current data ([#274](https://github.com/AY2122S1-CS2113T-T10-3/tp/pull/274))
     - Feature - Shows the user the current data that they have.
 By default, this current data will be your original data if no modules has been run on it.
-    - Justification - Allows user to keep track of the current data they are working on, mainly for convenience and also credits to @alwinangys for the [suggestion](https://github.com/alwinangys/ped/issues/4).
+    - Justification - Allows user to keep track of the current data they are working on, and also credits to @alwinangys for the [suggestion](https://github.com/alwinangys/ped/issues/4).

 3. Added Base64 Modules (Base64 Encoder and Decoder) ([#35](https://github.com/AY2122S1-CS2113T-T10-3/tp/pull/35))
     - Feature - Allows users to use these modules to encode/decode using base64 formats.